ibojovic/LB1_2021/README.md

 ```

 Calculate the multiple sequence alignment: [CLUSTALW](https://www.ebi.ac.uk/Tools/msa/clustalo/), [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) and [TCOFFEE](https://www.ebi.ac.uk/Tools/msa/tcoffee/).

-You should save the output in clustalw format that contains seperated columns representing the identifiers and the relative aligned sequences.

-An example of the output:
+An example of the output: *cytc_aln.clw*

-Now you should write a python script that analyzes the multiple sequence alignment and calculates for each position the most abundant residue with its frequencyy and the information entropy (S).
+Script that analyzes the multiple sequence alignment and calculates for each position the most abundant residue with its frequencyy and the information entropy (S).
 Where S is

 >$S=\sum_{i=0}^{20} -p_ilog(p_i)$

 and *p* are the frequecnies of the amino acids.
-The program will have a function the parse the alignment file and a function that calculates the profile in each position of the alignment.
+The program has a function the parse the alignment file and a function that calculates the profile in each position of the alignment.